 Political or editorial cartooning is based on caricatures, a technique dating back to Leonardo da Vinci’s sketches.
 William Hogarth (1697-1764) has been attributed with the early development of political cartoons.
-In 1732, he created A Harlot’s Progress, one of his “Modern Morale Series” engravings, was published.
+In 1732, A Harlot’s Progress, one of his “Modern Morale Series” engravings, was published.
 His pictures combined social criticism with a strong moralizing element, and targeted the corruption of early 18th century British politics.
-In the 1750’s during a military campaign in Canada, George Townshend (1724-1807), 1st Marquess Townshend produced some of the first overtly political cartoons.
+In the 1750s during a military campaign in Canada, George Townshend (1724-1807), 1st Marquess Townshend produced some of the first overtly political cartoons.
 He would circulate his ridiculing caricatures of his commander James Wolfe among the troops.

-A Harlot's Progress by William Hogarth
+William Hogarth, A Harlot's Progress

 The Illustrated Magazine

 By the mid-19th century, major political newspapers in many countries featured cartoons designed to express the publisher's opinion on the politics of the day.
-In the United States, Thomas Nast (1840-1902) landed an illustration job at Harper’s Weekly, New York City.
+In the United States, Thomas Nast (1840-1902) landed an illustration job at Harper’s Weekly.
 Nast satirized the major political issues of his era: slavery, the Civil War, Reconstruction, and corruption.
 Nast was most famous for his editorial cartoons drawing attention to the criminal activities of William Marcy “Boss” Tweed's political machine in New York City.
 Eventually, Tweed was forced to flee the country to avoid prosecution.
 Nast was also responsible for the association the donkey and elephant as symbols for the Democratic and Republican parties.